Discrimination or harassment of anyone because of their sex, race, religion, sexual orientation, sexual identity or disability is against the law.

 Crucial: Some kinds of jobs (for example those in single sex environments, or certain kinds of support workers) can be offered only to men (or women).
 The employer has to prove this a genuine occupational requirement.

 Discrimination on the grounds of race, ethnic origin, religion or lack of religion is unlawful.
 Discrimination can be direct, for example nasty comments or refusing someone a promotion.
 But it can also be indirect, for example refusing time off for religious observance, or having dress codes that are against someone's cultural or religious beliefs.

 Take Action: Anyone who sees discrimination at work can intervene to stop it from happening, as long as it is safe to do so.
 But you need to be fair to everyone.
-Find out more about tackling race hate incidents in the workplace from ACAS..
+Find out more about race discrimination at work from ACAS.

 Experience: ‘I'm visually impaired and my advice to anybody with a disability is to know your rights.
 You have to go out and find these things.
 The best way is to join a support group.
 There are groups for nearly every problem.
 I'm a member of Look, which helps young people who are visually impaired.
 I've had lots of problems at school.
 I wasn't allowed to do a geography A-level and they tried to limit me to two A levels.
 If you know you can do something you really have to push for it.
 Look came and made a good case, saying I needed everything on tape and proper help.
 They have expert knowledge so they can put forward a good argument.
 They helped convince the Education Authority and I managed to do 3 A2 levels and get into university. — Katherine, 18

 When applying for a job, people must not be discriminated against because of their disability.
 Find out more about disability and working.

 The Local Offer explains support available to children and young people with special educational needs and disability, and to their families.
 We hope you found this page helpful.
 If you would like anything changed, updated or added, please use this online form.